Mustafa-Diab/arduino-memory-bulb-game/README.md

 - Randomized patterns for endless replayability.
 - Adjustable difficulty by changing the number of bulbs or speed of the sequence.
-- Feedback for correct and incorrect inputs (e.g., sounds or LED indicators).
+- Feedback for correct and incorrect inputs (e.g., sounds & LED indicators).

 ## 🛠️ Components Required